Tom Cullerton: Committee assignments

 In the 99th General Assembly, Cullerton was a member of the following committees: Appropriations II, Labor, State Government & Veterans Affairs, Transportation, Energy and Public Utilities and the Committee of the Whole.
 He also served as Vice-Chairperson of the Local Government committee.

-Embezzlement charges
+Embezzlement charges and conviction

 On August 2, 2019, Cullerton was indicted by federal authorities on one count of conspiracy to embezzle from a labor union and 39 counts of embezzlement from a labor union.
 Cullerton is a member of the International Brotherhood of Teamsters.
 Shortly after his election, Cullerton was hired by union official John T. Coli as a labor organizer for Teamsters Joint Council 25, a position which, according to the indictment, allowed him to collect a full salary and benefits despite performing little or no work for the union.
-Cullerton resigned his seat in the Illinois Senate on February 23, 2022, the same day he announced his intent to plead guilty to his embezzlement charges.
+Cullerton resigned his seat in the Illinois Senate on February 23, 2022, the same day he announced his intent to plead guilty to 1 count of embezzlement.

-In June 2022, Cullterton was sentenced to 14 months in prison for embezzlement.
+In June 2022, Cullerton was sentenced to 366 days in prison for embezzlement.